 Mags is a tough scrapper and an ace dancer.
 She keeps an armory of vintage twentieth-century weapons aboard her ship.
 Though reckless, hot-tempered, and prone to profanity, she has formidable math skills and musical talents.

 A calico cat who just can’t get enough of space travel, Patches enjoys piracy, partying, and rescuing Mags when she needs it.
-Patches began life as a fairly normal cat with no special powers.
-In Patches the Immortal, she received a magical science transformation that rendered her impervious to the rigors of space travel.
-But, just because she can’t get hurt doesn’t mean she can’t get into trouble!
+Patches began life in 2026 as a fairly normal cat with no special powers.
+In Patches the Immortal, she received a magical science transformation that rendered her impervious to the dangers of space.

-Patches only makes cat sounds.
-She never talks in any human language, but Mags understands her clearly (or pretends to, at least).
-Though she can’t speak like a human, Patches develops an ability to type text messages with her paws, and gradually learns to work everything from a ship’s weapons to a DJ mixer.
+Patches only makes cat sounds, but Mags understands her clearly.
+Though she can’t speak like a human, Patches develops an ability to type text messages with her paws, and she gradually learns to work everything from a spaceship’s weapons to a DJ mixer.

-Tarzi met Meteor Mags on his fourteenth birthday when they both broke into the same warehouse to steal cigarettes.
-That was in 2028.
+Tarzi met Meteor Mags on his fourteenth birthday when they both broke into the same warehouse to steal cigarettes in 2028.